 For the dad who prefers his meat cured

-While he might not have a game to watch while nibbling on it, that doesn’t mean dad can’t still enjoy his favorite snack of charcuterie.
-This “Slam Dunk” bundle from Murray’s includes Genoa salami and Prosciutto San Daniele, along with maple-leaf-pepper-jack cheese, Boerenkaas gouda, French double crème brie, chocolate, and crackers, all of which arrive packaged inside “Murray’s signature gift box.
+Whether or not he’s watching a game, this “Slam Dunk” bundle from Murray’s is sure to land.
+It includes Genoa salami and Prosciutto San Daniele, along with maple-leaf-pepper-jack cheese, Boerenkaas gouda, French double crème brie, chocolate, and crackers, all of which arrive packaged inside the brand’s signature gift box.

-For the low-carb dad who’s also low-maintenance
+For the dad who’s already a grilling master

 For the dad who enjoys a cold one